 How to set up a family office in Singapore

-A step-by-step 2026 guide covering structure choice, MAS licensing, tax-incentive scheme selection, incorporation, costs and timeline.
+A step-by-step 2026 guide covering structure choice, MAS licensing, tax-incentive scheme selection, incorporation, hiring and substance, costs and timeline.
 Written for principals and their advisors choosing between Singapore and other Asia-Pacific hubs.

 Step 1 — Choose the structure (1–2 weeks)